 Laboratory results need to be interpreted according to the vaccination status.
 If recently vaccinated, investigate for wild virus.

-Is it possible that the 12,000 cases that the WHO exaggerates the figures?
-The majority of the bar on the extreme right (2018) in the graph above is green and therefore not confirmed by a laboratory.
-And worse: is it possible that these are mainly clinical cases caused by the increased vaccination coverage?
-In other words:
+Is it possible that the 12,000 Ukraine measles cases reported by WHO are exaggerated?
+The majority of the bar on the extreme right in the 2018 graph above is green and, therefore, those reported measles cases have not been confirmed by a laboratory.

-The Dutch Journal of Medicine published in 2017:
+The Dutch Journal of Medicine published in 2017 stated:

 ‘Within 14 days after MMR vaccination, a patient may develop a disease that is comparable to infection with a wild-type measles virus.
 The incidence of infection with wild-type measles is low, so when this happens it is more likely that it is a response to vaccination.
 Additional research can cause unrest among the parents and therefore reassuring words are more appropriate.’

-The WHO not only manipulates the figures, but also manipulates the media
+The WHO manipulates the figures and the media

 A statement from Dr. Zsusanna Jakab, WHO Regional Director of Europe taken from a press release that also appeared on the WHO website at the beginning of 2018, has been widely quoted by all major newspapers in Europe.